osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-OsmAnd displays **additional POI names** in the *Map Context menu*.

-- The name is first shown in the [display language](../personal/global-settings.md#display-language) or from the system's preferred language list.
+OsmAnd displays **additional POI names** in the *Map Context menu*, showing first the name in the [display language](../personal/global-settings.md#display-language) or from the system's preferred language list.
+If more translations are available, they are grouped into specific tags like *name, brand, operator,* or *nearby POIs*.

-- Additional names are displayed in a drop-down menu (*Android*) and on a separate screen (*iOS*).
+- Any additional translations are available via a drop-down list.
-- Access to the names depends on the availability of data about the object.
 - Names are categorized into groups such as the *list of names in other languages*, *Regional*, *Local*, *National*, *International*, *Short*, *Old*, *Official*, and *Alternative* names.
+- Other categories include region-specific translation, or default settings.
+- If a specific translation is not available, OsmAnd defaults to the **local** option, ensuring consistency across multi-lingual regions.

 ### Coordinates